201005-reston-bigdata/training-code/week1/notes.md

   - test : runs any tests in src/test/scala.
 We haven't done this yet.
   - reload : reloads any changes made to build.sbt

-TODOS:
-obj created lazily when referenced.  use Any (like TS).
-Not yet covered case class and case object.
-Do this tomorrow morning.